matsengrp/gctree/README.md

 * `gctree.py simulate --help`: simulate data
 * `gctree.py test --help`: performs tests of the likelihood and outputs validation plots.

-# functionality under development
+## FUNCTIONALITY UNDER DEVELOPMENT

-## arguments for both inference and simulation programs
+### arguments for both inference and simulation programs

 `--igphyml`  include results for tree inference with the IgPhyML package